NextSDS Logo

 Hands

 Use watertight, wear, and alkali resistant protective gloves (e.g. nitrile soaked cotton gloves with CE marking) internally lined with cotton.
-Nitrile impregnated cotton gloves (layer thickness of c.
-0.15 mm) provide sufficient protection over a period of 480 minutes, subject to normal wear and tear.
-Always change damaged or soaked gloves immediately and have spare gloves in ready supply.
+Layer thickness of c.
+0.15 mm.
+Provide sufficient protection over a period of 480 minutes.
+Always change damaged or soaked gloves immediately.
+Always have spare gloves in ready supply.

 Eyes